 The 40 Principles of TRIZ are a list of simple, and easy to learn rules for solving technical and non-technical problems quickly and simply.
 Studying these existing solutions can inspire people to solve new problems and imagine innovative solutions.
 They show how and where others have successfully eliminated contradictions and take us to the proven, powerful recorded solutions contained in the patent database.
 These 40 Inventive Principles may be used to help solve both technical and non-technical problems.

 This handbook provides some of the reasoning behind the Australian Standards for Access and Mobility.
 This is a much needed guide because the overarching principles of universal design (universalising design to be inclusive) has not yet reached the collective consciousness of the design or construction disciplines.
 Consequently mistakes are made and errors allowed to stand because the understanding of why it needs to be “just so” is lacking.
+The Why’s of Access explains why “near enough is not good enough”.

 The Department of Foreign Affairs and Trade stipulates that all overseas aid programs must follow the Principles of Universal Design.
 They have produced a comprehensive guide to all types of development projects including water, health, education and the built environment.
 It is useful to see how thinking universally about design can produce such a clear guide to inclusive practice and accessibility.